andreramosdev/poc-lambdas-aws-serverless/README.md

 # pocLambdasAws
-Simple application using lambda and Serverless framework to expose a HTTP endpoint and execute lambda functions It consists on two lambdas/endpoints, one to store a sentence in DynamoDB table, and another to return a XML response with the sentence currently stored.
+Simple application using lambda and Serverless framework to expose a HTTP endpoint and execute lambda functions

+It consists of 2 lambdas/endpoints, one to store a sentence in DynamoDB table, and another to return a XML response with the sentence currently stored.

 Requirements;